Skip to content

 For the example below, I searched for “lakes rivers” and focused the map on the Minneapolis area.
 The first two results both appear to be possible options.

-Searching the BTAA Geoportal
+IGeoportal search results Searching the BTAA Geoportal

-The "Lakes and Rivers" item page
+Viewing an item page The “Lakes and Rivers” item page

-"Lakes and Rivers" on the source website
+Viewing an item page on the source website “Lakes and Rivers” on the source website

-The "Water" item page
+Viewing option 2 The “Water” item page

-Viewing option 2 on the source website
+Viewing the second item page on the source website

-"Water" on the source website
+Viewing option 2 on the source website “Water” on the source website

-The metadata for "Water" on the source website
+Water metadata The metadata for “Water” on the source website

 Use the worksheet provided to take some notes related to these questions to determine whether or not metadata exists for a given resource.